bernedom/bernedom.github.io/_posts/2019-05-12-cmake-interface-lib.md

         DESTINATION lib/cmake/${PROJECT_NAME})
 ```

-Since we created cmake file that contain the build configuration as well as information about version compatibilty above, these files are installed to the install folder as well.
-By providing the `FILES` keyword a list of files is given to be saved in a target folder.
+The created `.cmake` files containing the build configuration and informartion about version compatibilty are to be installed to the install folder as well.
+By providing the `FILES` keyword a list of files is given to be saved in a folder specified by `DESTINATION`.

 ```cmake
 install(FILES "${PROJECT_BINARY_DIR}/${PROJECT_NAME}Config.cmake"